UST-MICO/mico/CONTRIBUTING.md

 Feel free to contact the maintainers if that's a concern.
 By contributing, you agree that your contributions will be licensed under the corresponding open source license of the respective component.

-In the following, USTUTT staff members are called **committers**, which have write access to `master` branches and are permitted to review and merge pull requests.
-In contrast, students and external parties are called **contributors**, which can only contribute and propose changes through respective issues and pull requests.

 ### We use GitHub Flow for Development

 All our component repositories usually consists of a _master_ and several branches.